Skip to contents

 Accessible CSS

-css() returns the path to a stylesheet that handles dark-mode tooltips, keyboard focus rings, table styling, and responsive layout.
+a11y_css() returns the path to a stylesheet that handles dark-mode tooltips, keyboard focus rings, table styling, and responsive layout. a11y_css("shiny") also returns the path to the Shiny add-on with skip-link, reduced-motion, and high-contrast rules.

 import os